 As an employee of Kenyon College, the following benefits are available:

 - Medical insurance

 - Long term disability insurance

 - Employee assistance program

 - Leave benefits

 For a more detailed look at Kenyon College benefits, visit the website at:

-Review of applications has been extended one week and will begin April 13, 2020.
+Review of applications will begin immediately.
 Applications will be accepted until the position is filled.
 To apply for this position please click on the Apply button, complete the brief application process, and upload your resume and position-specific cover letter.
 Nominations for this position may be emailed to Valerie B. Szymkowicz at firstname.lastname@example.org.
 Applicants needing reasonable accommodation to participate in the application process should contact Spelman Johnson at 413-529-2895.

 Visit the Kenyon College website at www.kenyon.edu